 Germany has provides FREE higher education to ALL students, regardless of their nationality.

-Even if you take into account the small charges to cover enrollment and administrative fees and ‘Semestertickets’ (typically no more than £220 and £450 respectively, per semester), this is still a much lower cost of study than most European universities.
+Even if you take into account the small charges to cover enrollment and administrative fees and ‘Semestertickets’ (typically no more than £220 and £450 respectively, per semester).
+Germany remains a much lower cost of study destination than most European countries.
 As an added bonus, you’re allowed to work part-time to cover some of the living expenses!

-Germany is one of the most popular destinations for postgraduate abroad, with around 3,600 international students completing their doctorate there every year.
+As a result of the low fees and German university ranking it is one of the most popular destinations for postgraduate degrees abroad.
+With around 3,600 international students completing their doctorate there every year.

 Tuition fees for a Master’s degree remain free if you are continuing on from an undergraduate programme in Germany.